 Heeze Castle - Heeze

-It is remarkable that this castle actually consists of two castles.
-There is a medieval Eymerick castle and Heeze Castle dating from the 17th century.
-Both buildings have their own courtyard.
-In 1285 Willem van Horne and Althena owned the glory.
-Heeze resides in his family until 1615.
-In 1659, Albert Snouckaert baron van Schauburg buys the glory.
-In the meantime, Eymerick has already fallen to ruin.
-He contracts the well-known architect Pieter Post for a new castle to be built.
-Construction is delayed, after which his son Maurits Post is finishing the castle to an adapted form.
-In 1733, Adam Baron de Holbach buys the property.
-He builds the stables on the first courtyard.
-He gives the Heeze glory as a wedding present to his cousin, the philosopher Paul baron de Holbach.
-In 1760, Jan Baron van Tuyll van Serooskerken acquired the property.
+In 1285, Willem van Horne and Althena owned the manor.
+Heeze remained in his family until 1615.
+In 1659, Albert Snouckaert baron van Schauburg bought the seigniory.
+By then Eymerick had already fallen into ruin.
+He contracted the well-known master builder Pieter Post to build a new castle.
+The construction was delayed, after which his son Maurits Post completed the castle in a modified form.
+In 1733, Adam Baron de Holbach bought the property.
+He built the stables in the first courtyard.
+He gave the manor of Heeze to his nephew, the philosopher Paul baron de Holbach, as a marriage present.
+In 1760 Jan baron van Tuyll van Serooskerken acquired the property.
 The castle is still owned by his family.
-Slot Eymerick is used to an important extent for parties and weddings, including many wedding ceremonies.
+Eymerick Castle is used extensively for parties, including many wedding ceremonies.